Samoyed in an Apartment

 Can a Samoyed live in an apartment?
 With adequate daily exercise, Samoyeds can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 35-65 lbs and lifespan of 12-14 yrs, the Samoyed requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 35-65 lbs and lifespan of 12-14 yrs, the Samoyed benefits from care tailored to its physical and behavioral profile.
 What follows is a practical breakdown of the key factors.

 Space Requirements